This Policy applies to all Personal Information collected about you by Hornblower when you do any of the following (collectively, the "Services"):

 We collect Personal Information when you use our Services, purchase tickets or submit Personal Information when requested on our Assets.
 Personal Information is any information about you that personally identifies you or can be used to identify you, such as your user ID, name, email address, name, phone number, address and payment account number (collectively, "Personal Information").
 The types of Personal Information we may collect about you include, but are not limited to:

-a) Information you provide to us
+a) Information you provide us with

 We collect information that you share with us when you use our Services.
-For example, when you book yacht charters, dining cruises and ferry services, we may ask for your name, mailing address, email address and payment information.
-When you fill out a form with us, we may collect your name, email address, telephone number, company name and party information.
+For example, when you book yacht charters, dining cruises and ferry services, we may ask you for your name, mailing address, email address and payment information.
+When you complete a form with us, we may collect your name, email address, telephone number, company name and party information.
 We may also collect your personal information in connection with employment at Hornblower that you leave on our site.

 b) Information about your use of our Services

 We may collect information about your use of the Services.
-For example, we may collect information that your browser sends whenever you visit our Service or when you access the Service by or through a mobile device ("Usage Data").
+For example, we may collect information that your browser sends whenever you visit our Service or when you access the Service through a mobile device ("Usage Data").
 This Usage Data may include information such as your computer's Internet Protocol address (e.g., IP address), browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers, and other diagnostic data.
 When you access the Service with a mobile device, this Usage Data may include information such as the type of mobile device you use, the unique identifier of your mobile device, the IP address of your mobile device, your mobile operating system, the type of mobile Internet browser you use, unique device identifiers and other diagnostic data.

 We may use and store information about your location if you give us permission to do so ("Location Data").
 We use this data to provide features of our Service, to improve and personalise our Services.
 You can enable or disable location services when using our Services at any time through your device settings.